-Employee means, for the purposes of this Policy, any person working as a direct employee of WaterNSW or in the capacity of a contractor or consultant whether in a casual, temporary, or permanent capacity.
+Employee means, for the purposes of this Policy, any person working as a direct employee of WaterNSW whether in a casual, temporary, or permanent capacity or in the capacity of board or committee member or in the capacity of a contractor (e.g. a third party contractor, contingent labour, consultant, work experience).